jaeyounkim/tensorflow/tensorflow/lite/java/ovic/OSS_TEMPLATE.md

 ## Requirements
 <!--
-Provide details of the software required
+• Provide description of the model
-Describe how to install requirements
+• Provide brief information of the algorithms used
 -->

 To install requirements: